Adverse Driving Conditions

 How Often Can I Apply the Adverse Driving Conditions Exception?

 FMCSA officials do not specify how often a driver can utilize the adverse driving conditions exception.
-This is because it is meant to be used sparingly, only in extreme cases such as severe weather or unexpected road closures that could prevent a driver from completing their trip within the normal HOS regulations.
+This is because it is meant to be used sparingly, only in extreme cases such as severe weather or unexpected road closures that could prevent a driver from completing their trip within the standard HOS regulations.
 Must visit FMCSA Hours of Service Suspended topics.

 More Information About the FMCSA Adverse Driving Conditions Exception

 If inclement weather or road conditions make it difficult for your drivers to travel at their usual pace, they may drive up to two extra hours.
 This increases the maximum driving time for property motor carriers to 13 hours and for passenger carriers to 12 hours.
-Keep in mind that these extended times can only be used when unexpected adverse driving conditions slow them down.
+Remember that these extended times can only be used when unexpected adverse driving conditions slow them down.
 What is DOT Clearinghouse Enforcement?

 Ensure Compliance with the DOT When Using the Adverse Driving Conditions Exception

 If your drivers utilize an electronic logging device (ELD), they must record any adverse driving conditions in their Record of Duty Status (RODS) and include details about the condition.
-Even if you are utilizing paper logs or another form of logging, it is still beneficial to log in when such conditions arise.
+Even if you are utilizing paper logs or another form of logging, it is still beneficial to log in when such situations arise.
 This will aid you in creating a comprehensive report and helping you stay compliant with regulations.
 Knowing what circumstances your drivers experience out on the road can help prevent future problems, as well as alert you to potential safety risks for them.
 What is Unified Carrier Registration?

 We Provide Full-Scale DOT Compliance Solutions